SahajbirSLuthra21203/SahajbirSLuthra21203/README.md

 - 👋 Hi, I’m @SahajbirSLuthra21203
 - 👀 I’m interested in ...Coding and Designing
-- 🌱 I’m currently learning ...C
+- 🌱 I’m currently learning ...C , Photoshop
-- 💞️ I’m looking to collaborate on ...Designing Projects
+- 💞️ I’m looking to collaborate on ...Designing and Coding Projects
 - 📫 How to reach me ...email id:sahajvaliantqwe@gmail.com

 <!---